Sööt/Zeyringer

 The interactive audio performance Invisible Collection uncovers artworks by women artists that have been misattributed to men in the course of history either mistakenly, accidentally or willingly.
 With wit, warmth and sharp eye for injustice, Sööt/Zeyringer guide you through a collection of invisible artworks that begin to slowly take shape in the listener’s imagination.
 Between past and present stories, fact and fiction, Tiina Sööt and Dorothea Zeyringer raise the question of how much stealing in art is okay?
 They gossip about personal experiences and encourage visitors to think about ways in which we ourselves want to shape history.

-At the exhibition space on Vienna’s Exhibit Eschenbachgasse, the artists take the audience on a tour of a collection of invisible artworks that begin to slowly take shape in listeners’ minds.
+At the exhibition space of Vienna’s Exhibit Eschenbachgasse, the artists take the audience on a tour of a collection of invisible artworks that begin to slowly take shape in listeners’ minds.
 Between fact and fiction, they propose visitors embody a sculpture, tune into a song or follow their own thoughts.
 Based on their research, Sööt/Zeyringer draw attention to notorious cases such as the controversy surrounding Elsa von Freytag-Loringhoven’s Fountain (misattributed to Marcel Duchamp for a long time) or Camille Claudel’s figurative sculptures (that were overshadowed by the work of her partner Auguste Rodin).
 Also featuring: Yoko Ono’s works (often eclipsed by John Lennon) and the groundbreaking abstract art of Hilma af Klint.

 Tiina Sööt and Dorothea Zeyringer presented their first performance together in 2012, when they were both studying at the Academy of Fine Arts in Vienna.
 Since then, they have as the duo Sööt/Zeyringer devised performance pieces for exhibition spaces, stages and the public realm.
 At the intersection of visual art, choreography and theatre, their performances poetically and humorously tackle personally and socially relevant themes.
 For their most recent pieces, they did research on mothers that deviate from the norm of motherhood, analysed female rage and documented forgotten heroines of slapstick.